uhkniazi/CFastqQuality/README.md

-# CFastqQuality
+# CFastqQuality & CFastqQualityBatch
-Utility class using Bioconductor libraries to check quality parameters of a FASTQ file.
+Utility classes using Bioconductor libraries to check quality parameters of a FASTQ file or a batch of FASTQ files.

 # Class CFastqQuality